 Have a look on Facebook for local groups that offer model & photographer collaborations.

 When looking for a model take into consideration their level of experience.
 If you are hiring a model who hasn’t done nude photography before then you’ll need to factor that into how much time you’ll need as they may be very nervous.
 Plus it’ll require you to direct them more in terms of poses etc so you’ll need to be confident to do that.

 We would recommend that you look for a model with at least some experience in doing nude photography so it takes the pressure off you initially.

 With the plan all sorted it’s time to sort out the camera equipment.
-Any DSLR or Mirrorless camera will carry enough of the typical features you’ll need to follow this nude photography tutorial.
+Any DSLR or Mirrorless camera will carry enough of the typical features you’ll need for nude photography.